anweshar99/Mobile-Data-Collection-API/README.md

 ---

 ## Note
-All samples are anonymized and created for demonstration purposes only.
+All samples are created for demonstration purposes only.